 Not only will it improve your language skills, though, it will also actually help your teaching.
 Being a student is not easy and if we haven’t been a student for some time we tend to forget that.
-Being a student again will give you insight into the difficulties of being a student and what works and doesn’t work in the classroom.
+Being a learner again will give you insight into the difficulties of being a student and what works and doesn’t work in the classroom.
 This is especially helpful if you are teaching adults as you are directly mirroring their situation.

 Find a private tutor

 If you’d rather not spend your free time in a classroom, find a local friend who would be happy to give you lessons or do a language exchange.
 You should find there are plenty of people who are willing to have a cup of coffee or a beer once or twice a week and chat to you in their language in exchange for chatting in English.

 Have a look on local community boards or local websites to find like-minded people who are keen on language exchange.
 Though these people may not be qualified teachers, you can use what you discover with them as the basis for further study on your own.
 What’s more, you’ll be able to find out more about the local culture and perhaps even find a new group of friends who can show you around town.

 You know all that advice you give to your students about learning English – using sticky-notes, talking to waiters, making friends?
 Well the same applies to you.
 The cool thing is, all those revision games you do with your students in the classroom will work for you too.
 Use Quizlet to test yourself or use spaced repetition to ensure that your retention is as high as possible.
 There are loads of different apps you can use to help you learn.
 And you’ll easily be able to take advantage of all the authentic texts surrounding you to maximise your learning.